Grassroots

 How will I be informed of the decision?

-The person responsible for the application will receive an email invitation to view the results on the ORORA platform.
-Decisions are never communicated by phone.
+The person responsible for the application will be invited by email to view the results on the ORORA portal.
+No decisions will be communicated by phone.

 Can I appeal the decision?